YOUR RELIABLE ROOFING CONTRACTOR

 • Leaks should be traced at flashing, valleys, vents, attic areas, and roof-wall transitions

-• Old shingles should be checked for brittleness, granule loss, curling, and wind damage
+• Old shingles should be checked for brittleness, granule loss, curling, lifted tabs, and wind damage

-• Ice dams should trigger a closer look at ventilation, insulation gaps, and eave protection
+• Ice dams should trigger a closer look at ventilation, insulation gaps, eave protection, and heat loss

 • Storm damage should be documented before repair or replacement decisions are made